pharo-contributions/OSSubprocess/README.md

 ## Installation
-**Currently, OSSubprocess only works in Pharo >= 5.0 with Spur VM and only 32 bits VMs**.
+**Currently, OSSubprocess only works in Pharo >= 5.0 with Spur VM**.
 In any case, we recommend to always grab a latest image and VM.
 You can do that in via command line:

 ```bash
 wget -O- get.pharo.org/alpha+vm | bash